- Appointments 216.444.2606

 - Always use the proper tools or equipment at home to reach things.
 Never stand on chairs, tables or countertops.

 - Use a cane or walker if you have difficulty walking or have an increased risk for falls.

 Outlook / Prognosis

 Most dislocations heal completely.
-They start to feel better as soon as a doctor puts the joint back in place.
+You should start to feel better as soon as your joint is back in its place.

-People who dislocate their knee or shoulder are more likely to dislocate those joints again because the surrounding tissues have stretched.
-Wearing protective gear such as a brace during physical activity can reduce the risk of another dislocation.
+People who dislocate a knee or shoulder are more likely to dislocate it again in the future.
+Wearing protective gear like a brace during physical activity may reduce your risk of another dislocation.